isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-09-19-post-Written PQ on Public Trustee's Collection of Fees for Unnominated CPF Monies.md

 <b><u>Written Answer:</u></b>

 {:start="1"}
-1. The Public Trustee (“PT”) receives from the Central Provident Fund (“CPF”) Board the CPF monies of CPF members who pass on without nominating any beneficiaries, and distributes the un-nominated CPF monies in accordance with the provisions of either the Intestate Succession Act 1967 or the Administration of Muslim Law Act 1966, whichever applies.
+1. The Public Trustee (PT) receives from the Central Provident Fund (CPF) Board the CPF monies of CPF members who pass on without nominating any beneficiaries, and distributes the un-nominated CPF monies in accordance with the provisions of either the Intestate Succession Act 1967 or the Administration of Muslim Law Act 1966, whichever applies.

 {:start="2"}
 2. The work done to administer these CPF monies includes tracing and identifying the next-of-kin of a deceased CPF member, determining all eligible beneficiaries by confirming the familial relationships between the next-of-kin and the deceased CPF member, and making distributions.